talat-shaheen/vmstate-operator/README.md

 # vmstate-operator
-// TODO(user): Add simple overview of use/purpose
+This Operator will manage the state of cloud resources from kubernetes environment.
+Right now this only supports VMs on AWS.
+In future, other cloud services can be included and for various other cloud platforms like GCp, Azure etc.

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+There are two CRs that need to created.
+First CR will be the manager pod that will keep on watching the state of the cloud resources and take corrective action if that does not match.
+Second CR will create the cloud resource that is supposed to be managed.
+Upon deletion of the CR, the resource is suposed to be deleted.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

+Install operator-sdk & golang.

-**Pre-requisite** Need to login to any image registry and replace registry in the command below & create a secret in the operator namespace with AWS environment variables
+Need to login to any image registry and replace registry in the command below & create a secret in the operator namespace with AWS environment variables

 ```
-kubectl create secret generic aws-secret --from-literal=region=us-east-1 --from-literal=aws-secret-access-key=<secret access key> --from-literal=aws-access-key-id=<secret access key id>
+git clone <XYZ>
+cd <XYZ>
+git branch -b <branch name>
+go mod init github.com/talat-shaheen/<XYZ>
+go mod tidy
+operator-sdk init --domain xyzcompany.com --repo github.com/talat-shaheen/<XYZ>
+operator-sdk edit --multigroup=true
+operator-sdk create api     --group=Azure     --version=v1     --kind=<XYZ>AzureAVM
+operator-sdk create api     --group=gcp     --version=v1     --kind=<XYZ>GCPGCE
+operator-sdk create api     --group=aws     --version=v1     --kind=<XYZ>AWSEC2
+git add *
+git commit -m"...."
+git push origin <branch name>
 ```

 ### Running on the cluster
 1. Build and push your image: